And during your marriage, worked hard to achieve your financial goals and enjoy a comfortable lifestyle.

 Why be forced to accept a settlement created by a judge or family law attorney when you can have a direct say in your financial future instead?

-If you want to be in complete control of how your assets and liabilities will be divided, mediate your divorce with Equitable Mediation.
+If you want to be in complete control of your division of assets and liabilities, mediate your divorce with Equitable Mediation.

 And if child support and/or alimony (also known as spousal support or spousal maintenance, depending on the state you live in) are relevant issues in your divorce or separation, I can help you resolve those, too.